 Where to buy products curly girl method products in the UK

 I have listed in photos products that can be found in UK supermarket and drugstores like Boots and Superdrug.
-There are some websites and new brands that are cropping up in the UK.
+There are also some websites and new brands that are cropping up in the UK.
 I am excited to try new products as I go along.
 Take a look at these products and websites for more help.

 Take a look at Only Curls a London based company whose mission is to ditch the chemicals and help people have healthy hair and embrace their curls.